Have You Been a Victim of Violent Crime?

 - The crime must have occurred in New Mexico.

 - A completed application must be filed within two (2) years of the incident.
-(Some exceptions may be allowed for minors under eighteen (18) years of age.)
+Some exceptions may be considered for good cause.

-- The victim or claimant must cooperate fully with the New Mexico Crime Victims Reparation Commission and all law enforcement agencies.
-This includes a willingness to prosecute the offender.
+- The victim or claimant must cooperate fully with the New Mexico Crime Victims Reparation Commission.

 How are awards determined?